strvcom/react-nights-2019/README.md

 ### Week 5

 > Our app is almost ready.
-Now it's about the time to properly tune it!
-Of course in the real world, we should start with following "advanced" patterns right away.
-But for learning purposes, we believe this is the easiest way how to get in touch with it.
+Now is the time to properly tune it!
+Of course, in the real world, we should start following "advanced" patterns right away.
+But for learning purposes, we believe that this is the easiest way how to understand it.

 #### 08. Functional Programming

-React is functional, let's learn how to make our app also functional.
-More theoretical lecture with great examples in Observable notebook.
+React is functional, so let's learn how to make our app functional as well.
+This is more of a theoretical lecture, with great examples in the Observable notebook.

 > [Video](https://www.youtube.com/watch?v=P7sW_-zCQog&list=PLfX7tWavkVjAz0fCSZn47RvbcsTwTfD0U&index=3) | [Observable notebook](https://observablehq.com/@varholak-peter/react-nights-playground) | [Pull Request]()

 #### 09. HOCs, Render Props, Hooks

-During the previous lesson we had a lot of code repetitions, let's make it more DRY!
+During the previous lesson, we saw many code repetitions.
+Let's make it more DRY!

 > In this lesson we are doing a minor refactor from redux to hooks.
 On first sight, it looks good and awesome, but it will backfire us in ### [Week 7](#week-7).
-This was done on purpose, so we can demonstrate that every decision in your codebase matters and requires a lot of thinking.
+This was done on purpose; it allows us to demonstrate that every decision in your codebase matters and requires a lot of thinking.

 > [Video](https://www.youtube.com/watch?v=P7sW_-zCQog&list=PLfX7tWavkVjAz0fCSZn47RvbcsTwTfD0U&index=3&t=2652) | [Presentation](https://docs.google.com/presentation/d/1Hy0bWktlaEzYI0-AYFa_6X4BQr4rG__tgLjasEMBSmA/edit) | [Pull Request](https://github.com/strvcom/react-nights-2019/pull/10)

 #### Homework #5

-We did there a major refactor in favor to display how Hooks can safe us a lot of typing.
+We’ve now done a major refactor to display how Hooks can save us a lot of typing.

-- product list and product detail has been moved to a different route and root route redirects to Product List
+- Product List and Product Detail have been moved to a different route, and root route redirects to Product List
-- route paths have been moved in constants in separate file `src/routes.js`
+- Route paths have been moved in constants into separate file `src/routes.js`
-- new route for 404 error was added, it will be shown in case that none of the other routes in will be matched: https://github.com/strvcom/react-nights-2019/blob/320178fb8afd3799066c02d364b46089aeb29c7d/src/App.js#L38
+- New route for 404 error was added; it will be shown in case none of the other routes are matched: https://github.com/strvcom/react-nights-2019/blob/320178fb8afd3799066c02d364b46089aeb29c7d/src/App.js#L38

 > [Pull Request](https://github.com/strvcom/react-nights-2019/pull/11)